ROSE: A Recognition-Oriented Speech Enhancement Framework in Air Traffic Control Using Multi-Objective Learning: Results and Discussions

 \subsection{Performance Evaluation}

-The experimental results for the performance comparison are shown in Table \ref{tab:ATCresults} (group A).
+The objective and subjective experimental results for the performance comparison are shown in Table \ref{tab:ATCresults_1} and Table \ref{tab:ATCresults_2}, respectively.
 The following conclusions can be obtained from the experimental results:

-(1) From experiments A1 and A2, the traditional SE method (Wiener) fails to suppress the speech echo, and even causes extra noise to deteriorate the quality of the original speeches.
+1) The traditional SE methods (Wiener and Spec-Sub) fail to suppress the speech echo, and even cause extra noise to deteriorate the quality of the original speeches.
 The results also indicate that the speech echo is a dedicated phenomenon in the ATC domain, which cannot be addressed by the traditional denoising method.

-(2) According to experiments A3 and A7, although the GAN-based method improves the objective and subjective metrics of the noisy speech, it deteriorates the ASR accuracy due to the generation mechanism for pseudo-speech by learning the data distribution of clean signals.
+2) Although the GAN-based and Diffusion-based generative methods improve the objective and subjective SE-related metrics of the noisy speech, they deteriorate the ASR accuracy due to the generation mechanism for pseudo-speech by learning the data distribution of clean signals.
 The main purpose is to satisfy the auditory requirements of the speech quality but fails to enclose ASR-required features to achieve desired recognition accuracy.

-(3) According to the supervised-based DNN models, the time-domain methods (A5, A8 and A10) are generally superior to the T-F domain methods (A4, A6, A7 and A9) in terms of objective metrics, and have a significant advantage in ASR performance.
-The results show that the T-F methods use T-F representatives operated by STFT as input, which inevitably discards potential acoustic and linguistic features, leading to undesirable results.
+3) According to the discriminative models, although the time-domain methods are slightly inferior to the T-F methods in terms of SE-related metrics, they have a significant advantage in ASR performance.
+The results show that the original waveform contains the complete information of the speech, while the input features (e.g., magnitude, phase, complex and their combinations) of the T-F methods may fail to present the same complete features as the waveform, further leading to the lack of critical ASR-related linguistic information, especially in ATC scenarios.

+4) Compared to the causal models, the non-causal models obtain superior performance on both SE and ASR tasks.
+In general, the non-causal paradigm can leverage the sequential information in the past and future dimensions to capture the long-distance temporal dependencies among the signal frames.

-(4) By focusing on the ASR performance, all the comparative baselines suffer inferior LER compared to the noisy speeches (only marginal improvements obtained by the A8) since they are SE-oriented approaches to improve the auditory quality.
+5) By focusing on the ASR performance, almost all the comparative baselines suffer inferior CER compared to the noisy speeches (only marginal improvements in certain models) since they are SE-oriented approaches to improve the auditory quality.
 The metrics of AIR indicate that improving the clarity and intelligibility of speech can indeed improve the rater's ability to understand ATC instructions.

-Among all comparative methods, the proposed model ROSE achieves the best performance for both the SE and ASR tasks.